-The Sixth Annual Workshop on Formal Demography will be held on June 8--12, 2020, at the UC Berkeley Campus.
-Funded by NICHD R25HD083136 and co-sponsored by the Center on the Economics and Demography of Aging (CEDA) and the Berkeley Population Center, this annual workshop will diverge someone from previous workshops.
-It is solely on using Bayesian Methods in Formal Demography, and will be taught by Professor Carl Schmertmann, Florida State University.
-The description of this course will be COVID-19 and Formal Demography.
+The Seventh Annual Workshop on Formal Demography will be held on May 24-28, 2021, virtually.
+Funded by NICHD R25HD083136 and co-sponsored by the Center on the Economics and Demography of Aging (CEDA) and the Berkeley Population Center, this annual workshop diverged from previous workshops.
+The theme of this course will be COVID-19 and Formal Demography.

 •For any questions, please write to Dr. Leora Lawton, Executive Director, Berkeley Population Center, email@example.com.